Aliases for IGLV@ Gene

 GeneCards Summary for IGLV@ Gene

-IGLV@ (Immunoglobulin Lambda Variable Cluster) is a Gene Cluster gene.
+IGLV@ (Immunoglobulin Lambda Variable Cluster) is a Gene Cluster.
 Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Immune response NFAT in immune response.